DevExpress-Examples/out-of-maintenance-How-to-validate-appointment-items-on-adding-or-editing-them-in-SchedulerControl/Readme.md

-# How to validate appointment items on adding or editing them in SchedulerControl
+# How to validate appointment items when the user is adding or editing them

 SchedulerControl provides the [AppointmentAdding](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.SchedulerControl.AppointmentAdding) and [AppointmentEditing](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.SchedulerControl.AppointmentEditing) events.
-You can use them to validate changes in corresponding appointment items.
-This example illustrates how you can show a warning message to end users if an appointment(-s) that is being edited or added intersects the lunch time.
+You can use them to implement validation.
+This example illustrates how you can show a warning message to users when an appointment intersects the lunch time.

-The lunch time is defined as a corresponding recurrent [Time Region Item](https://docs.devexpress.com/WPF/401378/Controls-and-Libraries/Scheduler/Time-Regions):
+The lunch time is defined as a recurrent [Time Region Item](https://docs.devexpress.com/WPF/401378/Controls-and-Libraries/Scheduler/Time-Regions):

 ```xaml
 <dxsch:SchedulerControl.TimeRegionItems>